-In this section, we derive the convergence rate of Algorithm 1 for finding first-order and secondorder stationary points of (1), and present the corresponding total iteration complexity results.
+In this section, we detail the convergence rate of Algorithm 1 for finding first-order and secondorder stationary points, along with the iteration complexity results.
 All the proofs are deferred to Appendix A for the clarity.

-Let us now turn to the details.
-Theorem 4.1 below, proved in Appendix A, characterizes the convergence rate of Algorithm 1 for finding stationary points in terms of the number of outer iterations.
+Theorem 4.1 below characterizes the convergence rate of Algorithm 1 for finding stationary points in terms of the number of outer iterations.